input-output-hk/cardano-docs.iohk.io/_docs/protocols/handling-blocks-and-headers.md

 ## Block Headers Classification

-Header can be classified as:
+A header can be classified as:

 1. [valid](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Block/Logic.hs#L196),
 2. [invalid](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Block/Logic.hs#L198),
 3. [useless](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Block/Logic.hs#L197).

-We use function [`classifyHeaders`](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Block/Logic.hs#L207) for it.
+We use the function [`classifyHeaders`](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Block/Logic.hs#L207) for it.

 We treat headers as **useless** if: